BasicAirData/Clinometer/README.md

 Please go on Settings and calibrate it before the use.<br>
 The precision of the measurement mainly depends on the accuracy of the calibration: use a good horizontal and vertical reference for calibration.

-The app is in an early state of Development, is 100% Free and Open Source.
+The app is 100% Free and Open Source.

 ## Translations